romkey/garden-signs/README.md

 loading process.
 In my experience it then extrudes just a bit more after you confirm that the new filament has loaded correct and before resuming printing - it can be tricky removing this as the head starts to move, but be sure to get it or else it may interefere with the print.

+Because the filament change can be annoying, consider batching up several signs in one print if they're using the same colors.

 ## Running From The Command Line